 An authentication method is the process used obtain an access token.
 Your app must present an access token whenever it makes an authenticated request to location services.
 Access tokens define the scope and permissions available to your application.
 The authentication method you use to get an access token will vary.

 There are three kinds of access tokens:

-- API key: permanent token that grants your application access to ready-to-use services and, with an ArcGIS Developer account, private content.
+- API key: a permanent token that grants your application access to ready-to-use services and, with an ArcGIS Developer account, private content (currently in beta).

-- ArcGIS identity: temporary token that gives your application access to the private content and services authorized to an existing ArcGIS user's account.
+- ArcGIS identity (formerly named user): grants a short-lived token, generated via OAuth 2.0, giving your application permission to access the content and services authorized to an existing ArcGIS user's account.

-- Application credentials: temporary token generated via OAuth 2.0 that can authorize access to ready-to-use services.
+- Application credentials: grant a short-lived token, generated via OAuth 2.0, authorizing your application to access ready-to-use services.

 To make authenticated requests to services, you need to set the